hpc-carpentry/hpc-carpentry.github.io/pages/membership.md

 \* For Coordinated workshops, we will find instructors for the workshop, set up and handle registration, support instructor logistics and coordinate and share assessment results with the member organisation.
 A designated contact approves coordinated workshop requests for that organisation.
 Instructor travel expenses are the responsibility of the member and are not covered in membership fees.

-\*\* For Self-organised workshops, the organisation is responsible for finding local Instructors and handling the logistics of workshop coordination, including registration and registering the workshop with Software and Data Carpentry.
-As long at least one Instructor is Carpentries-certified, and either the Software or Data Carpentry content is fully taught, the workshop can be labeled a Carpentries workshop.
+\*\* For Self-organised workshops, the organisation is responsible for finding local Instructors and handling the logistics of workshop coordination, including registration and registering the workshop with Software, Data, and Library Carpentry.
+As long at least one Instructor is Carpentries-certified, and either the Software, Data, or Library Carpentry content is fully taught, the workshop can be labeled a Carpentries workshop.

 \*\*\* Any Instructor training includes the instructor mentorship and support of the Instructors through the Instructor development program.